-They instructed participants to breathe in slowly through the nose and exhale through the mouth three times, while exposed to various scents (29).
+They instructed participants to breathe slowly through the nose and exhale through the mouth three times while exposed to various scents (

 All participants, including those in the placebo group, reported a decrease in nausea.
-This made the researchers suspect that the controlled breathing may have provided the relief (29).
+This made the researchers suspect that the controlled breathing may have provided relief (

 In a second study, researchers confirmed that aromatherapy and controlled breathing both independently relieve nausea.
-In this study, the controlled breathing reduced it in 62% of cases (16).
+In this study, controlled breathing reduced it in 62% of cases (

 Several spices are popular home remedies often recommended to combat nausea.

 Most of these spices are supported solely by anecdotal evidence.
-However, the nausea-fighting power of these three spices is backed by some scientific evidence:
+However, some evidence affirms the nausea-fighting power of these three spices.

-- Cumin extract: May help improve symptoms such as abdominal pain, nausea, constipation and diarrhea in individuals suffering from IBS (32).
+- Cumin extract: May help improve symptoms such as abdominal pain, nausea, constipation, and diarrhea in individuals living with IBS (

 It’s also worth noting that the studies above used doses ranging from 180–420 mg per day.
-These mega-doses are difficult to achieve through normal, everyday use of these spices.
+These mega-doses are difficult to achieve through the everyday use of these spices.